radicle-dev/radicle-client-services/README.md

 for project browsing should set the relevant records on ENS.
 This requires an ENS name to be registered for each org.

-To point Radicle Link clients to the right seed endpoint, use the `eth.radicle.seed.id` TXT record, usually labeled "Seed ID" to your Seed ID, eg.
+To point Radicle clients to the right seed endpoint, use the `eth.radicle.seed.id` text record, usually labeled "Seed ID", combined with the host address and port, eg.

     hynkyndc6w3p8urucfkobzna7sxbgctny7xxtw88dtx3pkf7m3nrzc@seed.acme.org:8776

-To point HTTP clients to the right service endpoint, use the `eth.radicle.seed.api` TXT record, usually labeled "Seed API" to your HTTP API endpoint, eg.
+To point HTTP clients to the right service endpoint, use the `eth.radicle.seed.host` text record, usually labeled "Seed Host", combined with the port number, to your HTTP API endpoint, eg.

     https://seed.acme.org:8777

-These records can be set on the web client at <https://app.radicle.network/registrations/acme>
+These records can be set on the web client.
+For example, the records for the Alt.-clients org can be found at <https://app.radicle.network/registrations/alt-clients>.
-for an org registered under `acme.radicle.eth`.
-Replace `acme` with the name of your org.

 ### Docker